Sometimes you look at your bills and make the OMG emoji face. Sometimes you wonder where all your hard-earned money is going.

 If you don’t already have a budget, now is the time to make one.
 You can read my post teaching you how to make a monthly budget like a boss, and grab the free printable!
 The act of making the budget helps you look at what you’re earning, and most importantly, what you’re spending it on.
 It can be really eye-opening to see where your money goes, and that helps you trim it down.
 Getting a good budget in place is a great way to help you learn how to save your money.
 It’s the number one frugal living tip!

 One huge way we have started saving money is by dropping our huge monthly bundled subscription!
-That’s right, we cut Cable.
+That’s right, we cut Cable over a half dozen years ago and have never looked back.
 We never even used our home phone line and it was an extra $50 a month!
 So we just have internet and a few streaming options.

 Hulu and Netflix (and Amazon Prime) have us covered for what we want to watch, and we upgraded to the no commercials version of Hulu so we can just sit and watch what we want.
 Since these services are available when we want them, it’s like having a DVR.
 It’s not like we really watched live TV anyway with a toddler.